IPAS: An Adaptive Sample Size Method for Weighted Finite Sum Problems with Linear Equality Constraints: Numerical results

 \section{Numerical results}

-In this section we will demonstrate the efficiency and effectiveness of the IPAS algorithm through a series of experiments.
-The evaluation is conducted in two parts, each focusing on different problems.
-In the first part, we apply IPAS to some of equality constrained problems from CUTEst collection \cite{cute}, a standard set of optimization problems.
-This part of the evaluation explores how different parameters affect the performance of IPAS algorithm.
-By varying parameters, we gain some insight into the algorithms adaptability and robustness under diverse settings.
-The results provide our view on parameter tuning and how the balance between the inexactness of projections and subsampling size influences the algorithm's behavior.
-In the second part, we apply the IPAS algorithm to solve an equality constrained logistic regression problem.
-Logistic regression is a widely used ML model for binary classification, and by adding equality constraints the complexity of the problem rises.
-To evaluate IPAS, we compare its performance with two other notable methods, namely the Stochastic Sequential Quadratic Programming method (Stochastic SQP) \cite{kapica}, and Fully Stochastic Trust-region Sequential Quadratic Programming method (TrStochasticSQP) \cite{kolar}.
+In this section we demonstrate the efficiency of the proposed algorithm through a series of ML experiments.
+We apply IPAS algorithm to solve equality constrained logistic regression problems.
+To evaluate IPAS, we compare its performance with two other notable methods - Stochastic Sequential Quadratic Programming method (Stochastic SQP) \cite{kapica}, and ASPEN \cite{asp}.
 Both of these algorithms are designed to deal with equality constrained optimization problems, making them suitable benchmarks for comparison.
-For all the tests, we use the additional sample size equal to 1, i.e., $\vert \D_k \vert=1$.
+Additionally, in order to provide better insights into the proposed method's behavior, we compare four different versions of IPAS obtained by specifying some of the key parameters, namely $\eta_k$ and $\varepsilon_k$, and the sample size update.